 What is Counter Height?

 Counter height surfaces are typically designed to align with standard kitchen countertops, offering a versatile space for various activities.
 A standard kitchen counter or island usually measures between 34 to 36 inches from the floor, though some can range up to 40 inches.
 For these surfaces, counter height stools generally have a seat height ranging from 24 to 27 inches.
 This height is often considered ideal for meal preparation, casual dining, and family gatherings, promoting comfort and accessibility for most adults and children.
 It integrates seamlessly with the rest of the kitchen, fostering a cohesive and functional workspace.
+For home furniture buying guides on this site.

 What is Bar Height?